A Nxt client is a lot different to a Bitcoin wallet.

 Your Nxt account not only holds NXT, the digital currency.
-It is also where your assets, messages, MS currencies, and maybe your Digital Store, is held.
+It is also where your account properties, messages, assets, MS currencies, and maybe the goods from your Digital Marketplace, are kept.

-You cast your votes in blockchain polls with your account, you can sign and create secure multi-Phased Transactions, and prove ownership of your account.
+You can cast your votes in polls with your account, you can sign and create secure multi-Phased Transactions, and prove ownership of your account, all on the blockchain.